-- The bachelor of arts in biology has the same core and exploration options as the bachelor of science but has fewer chemistry courses and does not require a senior-directed research project.
+- The bachelor of arts in biology has the same core and exploration options as the bachelor of science but has fewer chemistry cognate requirements and does not include a senior-directed research project.
 This option provides flexibility for students to take courses in other areas.

 - Students interested in a minor in biology have two options.
 The general minor includes the core courses (except for the freshman seminar) and two chemistry courses.
-The biomedical sciences minor is for students in other majors who are interested in a career in the health professions and includes courses more closely connected to human biology.
+The biomedical sciences minor is for students in other majors who are interested in a career in the health professions and includes courses that are connected to human biology.

 - The medical technology degree, an option leading to certification by the National Accrediting Agency for Clinical Laboratory Sciences, is a program that involves three years at Dordt, followed by a year of clinical education at an approved school of medical technology.